web-infra-dev/modern.js/packages/toolkit/main-doc/en/docusaurus-plugin-content-docs/current/guides/basic-features/routes.md

 <SelfRouteExample />

 :::note
-Under self-controlled routing, if developers want to use the [Loader API](https://reactrouter.com/en/main/hooks/use-loader-data#useloaderdata) capabilities in React Router 6 in SSR will be relatively complicated, it is recommended to use conventional routing directly.
-Modern.js has already encapsulated everything for you.
+Modern.js has a series of resource loading and rendering optimizations by default for convention-based routing, and it is recommended that developers use convention-based routing.
 :::

 ## Other